Artist: Giulio Campagnola (Italian, Padua ca. 1482–ca. 1515/18 Venice)

 Dimensions: Sheet: 6 7/8 × 5 1/16 in.
 (17.5 × 12.8 cm)

 Plate: 6 5/8 × 4 13/16 in.
 (16.9 × 12.2 cm)

-The extreme youth of the boy depicted by Campagnola, together with his willing participation in the event, suggests that a Neoplatonic reading of the myth may be intended.
+The extreme youth of the boy depicted by Campagnola, together with his willing participation in his abduction by Jupiter in the guise of an eagle, suggests that a Neoplatonic reading of the myth may be intended.
 Beginning with the moralized versions of the Metamorphoses in the fourteenth century, the ravishment came to be interpreted as the union of the soul with God.